sysvar/pine-script-template/README.md

 ## Trade Automation?
 If you've got a working strategy and looking to have it trade automatically then review pinescript trading automation platforms, one such is [PineConnector](https://www.pineconnector.com/).
 A sample has been included in the trade execution section in the form of a commented alert, more examples are present [here](https://www.tradingview.com/script/8XxtDrdc-PineConnector-Adding-alert-and-plotshape/).

+There is [1 bug](https://github.com/sysvar/pine-script-template/issues/1) with sys_logic_time which results in alerts not respecting the allowed trading time.
+You should restrict the EA trading times in Metatrader until this is resolved.
+Take note of exchange hours difference when setting that.

 ## Todo
 * Consolidation and Trending Market Trade Switches
 * Add additional simple examples to readme